 How do I combine all my debts with Monzi?

 As we mentioned, you may be eligible to consolidate your debts with one of the lenders from within our network.
-While we can’t guarantee you will be approved, we do work with lenders that are willing to consider applicants with not-so-sparkly credit history.
+While we can’t guarantee you will be approved, we do work with lenders that are willing to offering personal loans for bad credit.

 To give you a clearer idea of how to apply, we’ll run you through the process step-by-step.